Why I Am Passionate About Photography

 Please note: These are affiliate links, but Karen promotes only the products she truly loves.

 “We recently had a wonderful experience getting photos taking with Karen!
 From start to finish she made sure that everything was prepared and organized.
 As tricky as it can be getting pictures of small children, Karen was amazing at coming up with activities for our girls.
 She kept things moving and was so warm and welcoming!
 Her home studio is gorgeous.” - Kristen Hogg

 Hi there, I'm Karen Byker from Grimsby, Ontario, Canada.
 I'm obsessed with newborn baby yawns, giggling kids and fancy flavoured tea.

-I'm a mother of four that understands the overwhelm of the every day, but I've learned how to embrace and enjoy the beauty of it.
+I'm a mother of four wonderful children that understands the overwhelm of the every day, but I've learned how to embrace and enjoy the beauty of it.
 I believe we should be able to enjoy this life we chose.